Symptoms and steps to avoid EEE

 Mosquitoes can also infect your pets and farm animals.

-The Triple- E virus was first recognized in Massachusetts in 1831 when the virus killed 75 horses.
+The EEE virus was first recognized in Massachusetts in 1831 when the virus killed 75 horses.

 The DPH said the risk for EEE will remain until we see below freezing temperatures.